halfcactus: an icon of a manga shiba inu (Default)

 Detective Chinatown 1900 (2025)

 I...
 How do I put it?
-If my paternal elders' chain mails were turned into a movie, this is what comes out—buddy-cop dynamics, broad humor, Chow Yun-fat's long dramatic spiels about Sinophobia, and racist caricatures of Native American culture (that these characters are portrayed as good people is immaterial).
+If my paternal elders' chain letters were turned into a movie, this is what comes out—buddy-cop dynamics, broad humor, Chow Yun-fat's long dramatic spiels about Sinophobia, and racist caricatures of Native American culture (that these characters are portrayed as good people is immaterial).

 Zhang Xincheng (playing a supporting character) was very attractive when he swore in English.
 IIRC he even won an award for his performance in this movie, which is painful to me because while I like that he did this movie because it broadens his network, I absolutely do not want people to associate him with this. 😂